 See below for all of our open positions.
 Click learn more to apply!

 At Pinnguaq we have a three-step hiring process.

-Step 2: Video Interview
+Step 2: First Interview with Hiring Committee

-Step 3: One-on-One Meeting with Hiring Manager
+Step 3: Second Interview with Hiring Committee

 Pinnguaq Association is strongly committed to fostering diversity within our organization.
 We welcome applicants who will contribute to the further diversification of our staff including, but not limited to, Indigenous people, women, visible minorities, persons with disabilities and persons of any sexual orientation or gender identity.